thomaskAHLE/FinalProjectUe4/README.md

   * Created a burning zombie.
 The only difference is that it runs pretty fast towards the player.
   * Made a new bridge static mesh.
   * Organized the world outliner and Content folder.
-  * Served as level designer for the project.
+  * Assisted Jalon with level design for the project.

 * <b>Sarah Kent:</b>
   * Found, edited, and implemented new animations for four zombie models/skeletons (zombie spit, zombie run, zombie sprint, zombie agonize)
   * Imported two new zombie models, created anim blueprints and blendspaces for new models set up all animations for new models (idle, walk, melee attack, hit reaction, death, true death)
   * Worked with Jackson and Thomas to debug zombie agonize animation implementation in all ranged on rails anim blueprints
   * Imported all new "farmstuff" models, renamed and reorganized models, textures, and materials as needed
-  * General brainstroming with Jackson, Thomas, and Diamonick regarding implementation of mechanics (primarily some very basic psuedo code for the zombie spit projectile)
+  * General brainstroming with Jackson, Jalon, Thomas, and Diamonick regarding implementation of mechanics (primarily some very basic psuedo code for the zombie spit projectile)

 * <b>Jackson Oberkirch:</b>
   * Found and implemented sound effects for player damage, zombie damage, zombie death, zombie attack